-During the 1895-1896 winter season, the Stimsons were traveling in Europe and 459 Marlborough was the home of Mrs. Henrietta (Jones) May, the widow of George Perrin May, who had died in September of 1895.
+During the 1895-1896 winter season, the Stimsons were traveling in Europe and 459 Marlborough was the home of Henrietta (Jones) May, the widow of George Perrin May, who had died in September of 1895.
 He was a retired shipping merchant and, for the last eighteen years of his life, had served as quartermaster of the Ancient and Honorable Artillery Company.
 Prior to his death they had lived at 16 Rutland, and she had resumed living there by 1897.

 Frederic Stimson continued to live at 459 Marlborough and married again in November of 1902 to Mabel Ashhurst.
 After their marriage they lived at 459 Marlborough and in Dedham until the 1903-1904 winter season, after which they made Dedham their sole residence.
 Frederick Stimson and his daughters continued to own 459 Marlborough and lease it to others.

-During the 1904-1905 winter season, 459 Marlborough was the home of Hugh Davids Scott and his wife, Helen Livingston Sanders.
+During the 1904-1905 winter season, 459 Marlborough was the home of Hugh Davids Scott and his wife, Helen Livingston (Sanders) Scott.
 He was New England representative for the Philadelphia Rubber Works and the Keystone Coal and Coke Company.
 They previously had lived in Pennsylvania.
 By 1906, they had moved to Wellesley.

 During the 1906-1907 winter season, 459 Marlborough was the home of Mary Wallingford (Herrick) Dame, the widow of Frank O. Dame, who had recently returned from travelling abroad.
 Her daughter, Mrs. Gertrude Augusta (Dame) Collier, the former wife of Rev. H. Price Collier, lived with her.
 They also maintained a home in Brookline where they previously had lived and resumed living in 1907.